Materials Handler: Job Description, Duties and Requirements

 A materials handler is responsible for storing, moving, and handling hazardous or non-hazardous materials.
-Working as a materials handler does not require formal education, but does entail extensive on-the-job training.
-Hazardous materials handling positions may require completing government training and obtaining a hazardous materials handling license.
-Other requirements may include obtaining a commercial driver's license (CDL).
+Working as a materials handler doesn't require formal education, but does entail extensive on-the-job training.
+Hazardous materials handling positions may require completion of government training and a hazardous materials handling license.
+Other requirements might include a commercial driver's license (CDL).

-A hazardous and non-hazardous materials handler oversees the process of moving and distributing materials.
-A materials handler takes material from one location to another and may be involved in the process of extracting and loading the material to be transported.
+A hazardous and non-hazardous materials handlers oversee the process of moving and distributing materials.
+They take materials from one location to another and may be involved in the process of extracting and loading the materials to be transported.
 Most material handlers specialize in a specific field, such as asbestos or steel.

 A materials handler identifies, transports, packs, removes, and disposes of materials.
 A worker must follow safety procedures and regulations, including wearing special protective gear and disposing of materials as regulated by law.
 A materials handler physically moves materials and uses heavy equipment to move materials.

-A materials handler does not have to have a college degree.
-In 2013, according to O*Net 72% of hazardous materials handlers had only a high school diploma or equivalent and 28% had some college or postsecondary training, but no degree (onetonline.org).
-Other job requirements include passing a physical exam, being 18 years old or older, and having a driver's license.
-In some cases, a commercial-class driver's license may be needed.
+Materials handlers don't need a college degree.
+Requirements typically include passing a physical exam, being 18 years old or older, and having a driver's license.
+In some cases, a commercial driver's license may be needed.

-Employers supply all necessary training for workers either through the company or through an outside training facility.
-Some hazardous materials handlers may need to meet specific training standards to earn a license to handle materials like mold or asbestos.
-Training to qualify a worker for a license may come from the following agencies:
+Employers usually provide all necessary training for workers either through the company or through an outside training facility.
+Some hazardous materials handlers need to meet specific training standards to earn a license to handle materials like mold or asbestos.
+Training to qualify a worker for licensure may come from the following agencies: